-DIFFERENTIAL AREAS.- Consider the special situation shown in figure 2-12.
+Consider the special situation shown in Figure 2-12.
 Here, a single piston (1) in a cylinder (2) has a piston rod (3) attached to one of its sides.
 The piston rod extends out of one end of the cylinder.
 Fluid under pressure is admitted equally to both ends of the cylinder.
 The opposed faces of the piston (1) behave like two pistons acting against each other.
 The area of one face is the full cross-sectional area of the cylinder, say 6 square inches, while the area of the other face is the area of the cylinder minus the area of the piston rod, which is 2 square inches.
 This leaves an effective area of 4 square inches on the right face of the piston.
 The pressure on both faces is the same, in this case, 20 psi.
-Applying the rule just stated, the force pushing the piston to the right is its area times the pressure, or 120 pounds (20 x 6).
+Recall that, according to Pascal's Law, a pressure exerted on a piston produces an equal increase in pressure on another piston in the system.
+If the second piston has an area 10 times that of the first, the force on the second piston is 10 times greater, though the pressure is the same as that on the first piston.
+This rule is shown in Figure 2-12, as the force pushing the piston to the right is its area times the pressure, or 120 pounds (20 x 6).
 Likewise, the force pushing the piston to the left is its area times the pressure, or 80 pounds (20 x 4).
 Therefore, there is a net unbalanced force of 40 pounds acting to the right, and the piston will move in that direction.
 The net effect is the same as if the piston and the cylinder had the same cross-sectional area as the piston rod.